 Low-income kids fall behind during the summer, not just academically, but in health and nutrition as well.
 When school is out, students lack access to free school lunch.
 How do communities distribute free school lunch to these 21 million children when they aren’t in a central location such as the neighborhood school?

 According to the U.S. Department of Agriculture (USDA),

 “During the school year, 21 million children receive free and reduced-price breakfast and lunch.
 But when school is out, many of the children relying on these school meals go hungry.
 Summer Meal Programs help close that gap.
 Summer Meals give children the nutrition they need so they are ready to learn when they return to school.”

-How do communities reach these 21 million children when they aren’t in one handy location such as the neighborhood school?
 A strong marketing approach is key, and the USDA has the toolkit you need.

 The Summer Meals Program toolkit thoroughly documents the marketing and business plan, as it were, for distributing meals during summer break from school.

 This is a strong model of how to cover all the marketing bases in the social and public sectors.
 Even if you don’t work in education or nutrition, look at this as a template or an example.
 If you were going to establish a new chapter of your non-profit, a new subsidiary for your social business, or a new product line, could you document the endeavor as thoroughly as the USDA has, so that someone on the other side of the country could replicate your model?

 The Summer Meals Program toolkit covers the four pillars of marketing, plus one:

 - Product: The section “Vending and Serving Quality Meals” section describes how to plan and serve meals, including incorporating farm produce.